 Accommodations for Students with Disabilities

-Testing accomodations for those with documented disabilities are approved by schools, colleges, and test centers.
-Test takers should contact the test center administrator well in advance of the desired testing date to discuss any accomodation requests.
+Testing accommodations for those with documented disabilities are approved by schools, colleges, and test centers.
+Test takers should contact the test center administrator well in advance of the desired testing date to discuss any accommodation requests.
 Kent State University students must first be registered with Student Accessibility Services.

 - Zoom Text (screen magnification)

 - Use of a reader, an amanuensis, or a sign language interpreter